"So singular in each particular."

 In 1962, the Festival attracted 3,276 visitors.
-Today, the audience is nearly 130,000.
+Today, the audience is over 100,000.
 Approximately 60 percent of the audience comes from Utah; 24 percent from Nevada; 6 percent from Arizona; 6 percent from California; and 4 percent from other areas.

 Adams Shakespearean Theatre

 The Adams Shakespearean Theatre, dedicated in 1977, was designed by Douglas N. Cook, Festival producing artistic director, along with Max Anderson of the Utah State Building Board, and is patterned after drawings and research of sixteenth century Tudor stages.
 Experts say it is one of a few theatres that probably comes close to the design of the Globe Theatre in which Shakespeare's plays were originally produced.
 It is so authentic, in fact, that the British Broadcasting Company filmed part of its Shakespeare series there.
 It is named for Grace Adams Tanner, a major benefactor of the Festival, and her parents, Thomas D. and Luella R. Adams.
 It seats 819, plus 66 gallery-bench or standing-room seats.